 Foreign Language and Area Studies (FLAS) Fellowships

 The Boren Scholarship, in amounts of up to $25,000, are available for undergraduate students who are U.S. citizens to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad.
 Interested Russian Flagship students apply for this scholarship in support of their participation in the Russian Overseas Flagship (ROF) capstone program.
 Recipients of this scholarship commit to one year of government service in a U.S. federal government agency following graduation.
-Students planning to apply for the Boren Scholarship must meet with the UW-Madison Boren campus representative, Matthew Geisler, before submitting an application.
+Students planning to apply for the Boren Scholarship must meet with the UW-Madison Boren campus representative, Sara Lieburn, before applying.
 Boren Scholarship applications must be submitted by a campus deadline prior to the scholarship’s national deadline.

 Benjamin Gilman Scholarship